A global archive of independent reviews of everything happening from the beginning of the millennium

 The reason I should have brought a keyboard player is that there are over 35 keyboard instruments with interesting provenances distributed about the house or in the collection.
 Alec Cobbe began the collection with a single instrument in 1968 and, unusually, they are all kept in playable condition and many are used for concerts each year at Hatchlands.

-These include: a Ruckers harpsichord, King Charles II's virginals, Johann Christian Bach's square piano, a Weber spinet, Marie Antoinette's Erard square piano, another square piano that belonged to the Bonaparte and Borghese families, a Shudi and Broadwood double manual harpsichord, clavichords, Mahler's grand piano, Elgar's square Broadwood piano, Chopin's 'Own' Pleyel grand piano and his English Broadwood grand piano, Liszt's Italian upright piano, Bizet's composing table piano, Haydn's grand piano, a Sneltzer chamber organ and the 1903-4 Walker organ in the Music Room.
+These include: a Ruckers harpsichord, King Charles II's virginals, Johann Christian Bach's square piano, a Weber spinet, Marie Antoinette's Erard square piano, another square piano that belonged to the Napoleon and Borghese families, a Shudi and Broadwood double manual harpsichord, clavichords, Mahler's grand piano, Elgar's square Broadwood piano, Chopin's 'Own' Pleyel grand piano and his English Broadwood grand piano, Liszt's Italian upright piano, Bizet's composing table piano, Haydn's grand piano, a Sneltzer chamber organ and the 1903-4 Walker organ in the Music Room.

 Contents of the house range wide from Chopin's piano, to a Walker organ, to Alec Cobbe's arabesques in the Dining Room